Childbirth - Pregnancy

 The more organized your workspace is, the better you’ll feel.
 Make like Marie Kondo and get rid of anything that doesn’t need to be there.
 Then, you can start working at a clear desk with a clear mind.
 Incorporating a general “decluttering” mindset into your everyday life is a proven emotional self-care idea.
 Start with something simple, like making the bed every day (if you don’t already), and encourage your family to participate too.
 Ultimately, doing little things like this can help make the whole house feel more spacious and put together.

-5. Download self-care apps
+5. Download self-care tips from apps

 Taking up a hobby or working active self-care techniques into your routine is the perfect way to make sure you actually take the time to practice it.
 Think about whatever typically helps you relax—there’s probably an app for that.
 From cures for insomnia like White Noise Lite to the guided meditation of Headspace and Calm to arts and crafts from Colorfy, there are all kinds of apps out there that can help you take a breather and de-stress.